jpgoldberg/jpg-website/content/post/signal/index.md

 There is very good reason to believe that the systems and procedures that people were supposed to use (instead of Signal) do enforce some mechanism of that verification.
 The participants don't need to know how to do all of that stuff if they use the right systems.
-But if they go it on their own by setting up their own chats, then they do need to understand these things to do things securely.
+But if they go it on their own by setting up their own chats then they do need to understand these things to do things securely.

 ### Who's there?

 Another thing we expect of the security of such discussions is to make sure that lurkers have to identify themselves.
 When you have conversion that nature, it is important to know who you are speaking in front of, even if some of those people will be silent.

 In the [transcript] we see that many of the people who participated in the chat announced their presence.